Health Unit Coordinator

 University of North Georgia–Dahlonega

-The online certified health unit coordinator program at the University of North Georgia–Dahlonega is a self-paced program.
-Upon registration for this certificate, students will receive all course materials so they can work through it at their own pace.
+The online certified health unit coordinator program at the University of North Georgia–Dahlonega is self-paced.
+Upon registration for this certificate, students will receive all course materials to work through it at their own pace.
 However, this does not mean that students must complete their work alone.
 There is ample support, including faculty office hours and designated student peer support advisors.

-Topics covered in this program include cultural diversity, critical thinking, medical terminology, and information communication.
-This program adequately prepares graduates to sit for the NAHUC exam and even includes a voucher for the cost of the exam.
+This program covers cultural diversity, critical thinking, medical terminology, and information communication.
+It adequately prepares graduates to sit for the NAHUC exam and even includes a voucher for the cost of the exam.

 • Location: Dahlonega, GA